-When the float is down, the float pilot (2) relieves more pressure from the diaphragm chamber of the main valve than can be provided by the ejector (3).
-Inlet pressure acting under the diaphragm forces the valve open.
+When the float is down, the float pilot (2) relieves more pressure from the upper chamber of the differential pilot than can be provided by needle valve (5B).
+Inlet pressure acting under the diaphragm forces the pilot open.
+Flow through the ejector (4) and differential pilot reduces the pressure on the diaphragm of the main valve (1), causing the valve to open.

-When the float reaches its full up position, no pressure can be relieved from the diaphragm chamber of the main valve.
-The ejector applies full inlet pressure to the main valve diaphragm chamber, moving the valve fully and tightly closed.
+When the float reaches its full up position, no pressure can be relieved from the upper chamber of the differential pilot, which results in a pressure balance model 8104 across the diaphragm.
+Spring loading then forces the pilot fully closed.
+With no flow through the pilot, the ejector applies full inlet pressure to the main valve diaphragm chamber, moving the valve fully and tightly closed.